 Why study Karate?

-When the people of Philadelphia decide to learn karate with Golden Fist Martial Arts Of Philadelphia NE they will learn:
+When the people of Wyncote decide to learn karate with Golden Fist Martial Arts of Philadelphia NE they will learn: